Produce of the Month Guide: Shishito Peppers

 The peppers are a popular snack in the Japanese culture.
-Shishito peppers have become popular in the United States over the past few years, and are offered at restaurants and are sold at farmers markets across the country.
+They’ve become popular in the United States over the past few years, and are offered at restaurants and are sold at farmers markets across the country.

-Shishito peppers are about 2-3 inches long, slender in width, and have thin, delicate walls.
-The peppers are wrinkled and curvy as well.
+The peppers are about about 2-3 inches long, slender in width, and have thin, delicate walls.
+They’re also wrinkled and curvy.

 They’re typically harvested when bright green, but if they’re left to ripen longer they will turn bright red.